newsonicharry/ChessEngine/README.md

 Uses raylib for gui

 Todo:
-- Allow for castling and en passant
+- Allow for en passant
 - Check for pins
 - Create work on an engine
 - Hook up the engine to the gui